learnk8s/learnk8s.io/src/custom-authentication/content.md

 In this tutorial, you will use the [**Webhook Token**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to implement [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for your Kubernetes cluster.

-To this end, you will create all components from scratch — an LDAP directory, an authentication service, and a Kubernetes cluster — and you will wire them up to work smoothly together.
+To this end, you will create various components — an LDAP directory, an authentication service, and a Kubernetes cluster — and you will wire them up to work smoothly together.

-> As mentioned, LDAP authentication is used as an example.
-You can use the Webhook Token authentication plugin to integrate any other authentication technology.

 _Let's get started!_